 2. If using the log-home idea, each year the drilled holes will need to be cleaned and drilled again.
 If using the parchment reeds or straws, each year the old reeds will need to be removed and new reeds will need to be placed in the structure.

 3. This is the handout given to us in our class and was very helpful.
 There is plenty of information online on other styles of solitary-bee homes, or you can also call or visit your local agricultural extension agency of your county.

 This journey was wonderful for me.
 I went from a bee-avoider to a bee-friend to a bee-attractor!
 Choosing solitary bees as my introductory encounter with bees was a great decision and helped me overcome my fears.
 I no longer run when I see a beautiful bee; I stop and observe.
-I also now live right alongside my bee friends… and we are getting along just fine!
-I think they are happy that I built them a house… I know I am.
+I also now live right alongside my bee friends and we are getting along just fine!
+I think they are happy that I decided to build a solitary bee house for them… I know I am.